encode/django-rest-framework/docs/api-guide/pagination.md

 ## Pagination in the generic views

 The generic class based views `ListAPIView` and `ListCreateAPIView` provide pagination of the returned querysets by default.
-You can customise this behaviour by altering the pagination style, by modifying the default number of results, or by turning pagination off completely.
+You can customise this behaviour by altering the pagination style, by modifying the default number of results, by allowing clients to override the page size using a query parameter, or by turning pagination off completely.

-The default pagination style may be set globally, using the `PAGINATION_SERIALIZER` and `PAGINATE_BY` settings.
+The default pagination style may be set globally, using the `DEFAULT_PAGINATION_SERIALIZER_CLASS`, `PAGINATE_BY` and `PAGINATE_BY_PARAM` settings.
 For example.

     REST_FRAMEWORK = {
-        'PAGINATION_SERIALIZER': (
-            'example_app.pagination.CustomPaginationSerializer',
-        ),
-        'PAGINATE_BY': 10
+        'PAGINATE_BY': 10,
+        'PAGINATE_BY_PARAM': 'page_size'
     }

 You can also set the pagination style on a per-view basis, using the `ListAPIView` generic class-based view.

     class PaginatedListView(ListAPIView):
         model = ExampleModel
-        pagination_serializer_class = CustomPaginationSerializer
         paginate_by = 10
+        paginate_by_param = 'page_size'

 For more complex requirements such as serialization that differs depending on the requested media type you can override the `.get_paginate_by()` and `.get_pagination_serializer_class()` methods.